tobob/just-walking/content/blog/20191010/index.md

 type: tour
 ---

-At 9 am we start from our hotel, after 4 hours and a short breakfast we are at Londorossi Gate, there we spend additional 1-2 hours, this is a time for measure weights for our porters and we consume our lunch boxes.
+At 9 am we start from our hotel, after 4 hours and a short breakfast we are at Londorossi Gate, where we spend additional 1-2 hours, this is a time for measuring weights for our porters and we consume our lunch boxes.

 #### It is raining, but the adventure begins.